EpziTecho/EpziTecho/README.md

 🎓 I'm in the ninth semester of Software Engineering at the Technological University of Peru.**

-📚 I'm learning Machine Learning and data analysis with Python.**
+📚 Currently, I am interested in and learning about Machine Learning and data analysis with Python.**

  </div>